canonical/curtin/doc/devel/README-vmtest.txt

   make vmtest

-If you wish to run a single test, you can run all tests in test_network.py with: sudo PATH=$PWD/tools:$PATH nosetests3 tests/vmtests/test_network.py:WilyTestBasic
+If you wish to all tests in test_network.py, do so with: sudo PATH=$PWD/tools:$PATH nosetests3 tests/vmtests/test_network.py

 Or run a single test with:
   sudo PATH=$PWD/tools:$PATH nosetests3 tests/vmtests/test_network.py:WilyTestBasic